RetroPie/RetroPie-Docs/docs/Doom.md

 ## Enhancements

-### Music for lr-prboom
+### Alternative Music for lr-prboom

+While lr-prboom does support playing MIDI music from the WADs, its quality leaves something to be desired.

-To enable music in your Doom games running in lr-prboom, you need to copy MP3s with specific names into the same folder your WAD for the game is located.
-You will also need to set PrBoom to use external music always within its menu options.
+To have higher quality music in your Doom games running in lr-prboom, you need to copy MP3s with specific names into the same folder your WAD for the game is located.
+You will also need to set PrBoom to use external music always within its internal menu options.

 The easiest to use and highest quality authentic soundtrack you can get for games running in lr-prboom are the ones generated by a Roland SC-55 then digitized to MP3.
 Due to legal reasons, these soundtracks can't be linked here, but if this music is found, a leading `d_` will need to be removed from each MP3's filename, the `ream.mp3` will need to be renamed to `read_m.mp3`, and `mus_e2m5                  "e1m5.mp3"` needs to be changed to `mus_e2m5                  "e2m5.mp3"` in the `prboom.cfg` (if just copying and pasting the examples then this is fixed in them).

 Keep in mind that the soundtracks for Doom 2, Final Doom: TNT: Evilution, and Final Doom: The Plutonia Experiment are different even though their tracks are named identically.
 This means that the WADs/MP3s for those three games must be in separate folders to avoid filename conflicts between the MP3s.

-An alternative source for alternative music for your Doom games would be from [Aubrey Hodges](https://aubreyhodges.bandcamp.com/), who scored Doom/Doom 2 and Final Doom: TNT: Evilution/The Plutonia Experiment on the PSX, though properly renaming/duplicating the MP3s for each game would currently be an arduous task due to lack of a chart to reference.
+An alternative ambient horror music option for your Doom games would be from [Aubrey Hodges](https://aubreyhodges.bandcamp.com/), who scored Doom/Doom 2 and Final Doom: TNT: Evilution/The Plutonia Experiment on the PSX, and will require extensive renaming and copying: [THIS](https://doomwiki.org/wiki/PlayStation_Doom_music) chart should be useful in identifying which tracks play on each map.

 Below you will find examples of the MP3s in the folders for Doom, Doom 2, Final Doom, and Sigil alongside `prboom.cfg` examples that allow you to copy just the required IWAD and respective folder containing the `prboom.cfg` for mods without needing to copy the MP3s.